intel/opencl-intercept-layer/docs/mdapi.md

 * On Windows, the MDAPI library is distributed with the GPU driver.
 * On Linux, the MDAPI library should be built and installed from source.
+* On macOS, the path to MDAPI library should be set manually with `DevicePerfCounterLibName` control.
+The library is named `libigdmd.dylib` and it usually resides under `/System/Library/Extensions/AppleIntel<CPU NAME>GraphicsMTLDriver.bundle/Contents/MacOS/libigdmd.dylib`, where `<CPU NAME>` is a short name of your CPU generation.
+For example, on Kaby Lake machines `<CPU NAME>` is `KBL`.
+You can also add path to `libigdmd.dylib` library to `DYLD_LIBRARY_PATH` environment library, so that it can be found system-wide.
 * MDAPI time-based sampling currently requires elevated privileges because metrics are collected system-wide.
 * On Linux, MDAPI time-based sampling may be enabled for non-root users